 The Spark will continue promoting infant mental health and the importance of achieving better infant mental health.
 As more academic research emerges, investment in early years work with parents and infants will become an ever more pressing priority.

 Do you want to speak to someone about your infant’s mental health?
-Freephone The Spark on 0808 802 0050 or complete an enquiry form.
+Complete an enquiry form.

 For tips on bonding with your baby in early years, read our Top Tips for Bonding with Baby.